bartvanraaij/blog/src/posts/converting-utf8-strings-to-ascii-using-icu-transliterator.md

 string(17) "Igor' Stravinskij"
 ```

-By adding the `Any-Latin` transform rule the transliterator first converts any script into Latin script and then convert the Latin script to ASCII using `Latin-ASCII`.
+By prepending the `Any-Latin` transform rule, the transliterator first converts text from any script into Latin script and then converts the Latin text into ASCII using `Latin-ASCII`.
 Both instructions are separated by a semicolon.
 That's it!
 That's our end mark.

 With these few simple lines of PHP code, I have now found a simple yet reliable way to correctly transform any text into ASCII.
 Without hesitation I wrote a helper function using this code, made sure that all user input in my customer's form was passed through this function and end-to-end tested my form again.
 And as you might expect: the API call worked again and my customer was happy with my solution.
 All done!